Purchase a HQ Mp3 File of Interview #041 Alex Feldman

 You have come to the circle which this book represents to hear me speak.
 Perhaps you wish to learn something about Native American healing from a medicine man.
 Maybe you wish to experience a healing yourself.
 Well, I hope you do learn something, and I hope you get in touch with the spirit of healing.
 I must tell you, however, that the healing power for you is only within you.
 A medicine person’s real job, whether it be with a ritual, with herbs, with steam or water, with song or dance or with story – whatever the medicine, the real work is to convince you of your own healing power.
 That is the healing power of Creation which is within each of us.

 Sickness of any kind is a dissonance in the harmony of nature, a noisy intrusion into the Song of Creation.
 A certain amount of dissonance and conflict is expected and desirable.
 They are a spur to consciousness.
-Our most essential teachers are Read the rest of this entry »
+Our most essential teachers are Read more »